The most fashionable 150 years on the Riviera

 2007

 Seven years of care is lavished on the legend, restoring Hotel du Cap-Eden-Roc’s rich heritage with a stylishly modern shimmer.
-Overseen by Madame Oetker and architect Luc Svetchine, the multi-million euro restoration recaptured all her renowned beauty, including a splashy new Eden-Roc Grill right above the sea.
+Overseen by Madame Oetker and architect Luc Svetchine, the multi-million euro restoration recaptured all her renowned beauty, including a splashy new restaurant The Grill right above the sea.

 2008